Paris Theatre Musee des Capucines

 Display cases at Theatre Musee des Capucines

-The Theatre des Capucines does request that any groups contact them prior to a visit, as there are a limited number of people able to enjoy this museum or a guided tour at any one time, which can be done by telephone or via their website.
+The Theatre Musee des Capucines does request that any groups contact them prior to a visit, as there are a limited number of people able to enjoy this museum or a guided tour at any one time, which can be done by telephone or via their website.

-Access to the Theatre des Capucines
+Access to the Paris Theatre Musee des Capucines

-Alternatively, if arriving in Paris via the RER trains you would need the Auber stop serving line A, yet the bus lines 20, 21, 24, 27, 29, 42, 52, 66, 81, 84 and 95 along with the Noctilien Night Bus Service via lines N15 and N16 will also get you within walking distance of this museum and numerous other tourist attractions in the area.
+Alternatively, if arriving in Paris via the RER trains you would need the Auber stop serving line A, yet the Paris bus lines 20, 21, 24, 27, 29, 42, 52, 66, 81, 84 and 95 along with the Noctilien Night Bus Service via lines N15 and N16 will also get you within walking distance of this museum and numerous other popular Paris tourist attractions in the area.